July in Your Garden:

-• Planting and Transplanting – Hardy bougainvillea vines are blooming now in an array of beautiful colors.
+Hardy Bougainvillea vines are blooming now in an array of beautiful colors.
 If you’re planting any new plants do not disturb the roots.
 Water deeply.
 Trim hedges and bushes to promote dense, new growth.
 Since flowering is usually produced on old wood, prune new wood to control growth.

-• Bedding Plants – Pinch back summer annuals to increase flower production.
+Pinch back summer annuals to increase flower production.
 At this time of year they need to be watered almost daily.
-Color packs of summer color, including Alyssum, Dusty Miller, Marigolds, Petunias, Portulaca, Celosia, Vinca, Cosmos, Ageratum, and Lobelia are available at the nursery now in Evergreen Nursery’s economical 4” 8-packs.
+Color packs of summer color, including Alyssum, Dusty Miller, Marigolds, Petunias, Portulaca, Celosia, Vinca, Salvia, Cosmos, Ageratum, and Lobelia are available at the nursery now in Evergreen Nursery’s economical 4” 8-packs.

-• Vegetables and Herbs – Plant seeds of beans, corn, cucumbers, lettuce, radishes and summer squash.
+Plant summer vegetables such as beans, corn, cucumbers, lettuce, radishes and summer squash.
 Trim and support tomatoes to keep fruit from touching the ground.
 Remove most side shoots to train from a single leader.
 Harvest onions when foliage turns yellow.
 Continue drying flowers and herbs for year round use or for holiday gifts.

-• Roses – Bayer Rose & Flower Spray every 4-6 weeks as needed; use insecticidal soap if necessary to control mites now through September.
-Water once to three times a week depending on soil and weather conditions.
+Use Bayer Rose & Flower Spray every 4-6 weeks as needed; use Neem Oil if necessary to control mites and mildew now through September.
+Water roses once to three times a week depending on soil and weather conditions.
 Remember to water deeply.